cirosantilli/linux-cheat/kernel/index.md

 Another simple example is file io.

-##floating point
+#floating point

-you cannto use floating point operations on kernel code because that would incur too much overhead of saving floating point registers on some architectures, so don't do it.
+Uou Cannto use floating point operations on kernel code because that would incur too much overhead of saving floating point registers on some architectures, so don't do it.

 #rings